-MOTHER TO CHILD: A mother may pass this disease to her child if she is infected with the virus during pregnancy, while delivery or during breastfeeding.
+03-MOTHER TO A CHILD: A mother may pass this disease to her child if she is infected with the virus during pregnancy, while delivery or during breastfeeding.
 It is prevented by treating the disease during pregnancy only.

-- Habit of sharing needles and syringes, contaminating yourself with other person’s blood
+- The habit of sharing needles and syringes, contaminating yourself with other person’s blood

 - You did not undergo the process of circumcision